rendall/simple-comment/README.md

 # Simple Comment

 _Simple Comment_ allows visitors to your web pages to leave and read comments.
 It is _truly free_ (as in no cost) and entirely controlled by you from end to end

 ## Features

 - Visitors can read and reply to comments
 - Optional user authentication and identification
-- Easy to set up and use anywhere
+- Easy to use anywhere
 - Industry-standard security
 - Designed to be fully customizable
 - Scalable, from free-tier to enterprise!